yeastpro/ExpressYeaself/README.md

 ----
 ### Overview

-_ExpressYeaself_  is an open source scientific software package that aims to quickly and accurately predict the contribution a promoter sequence has on on the expression of genes in **_Saccharomyces cerevisiae_** (or '_Brewer's yeast_ ').
+_ExpressYeaself_  is an open source scientific software package that aims to quickly and accurately predict the contribution a promoter sequence has on the expression of genes in **_Saccharomyces cerevisiae_** (or '_Brewer's yeast_ ').

 This will allow the costly and time-consuming trial-and-error processes in the development and synthesis of biotherapeutics to be streamlined.
 Our goal is to use machine learning and data mining to make **recommendations** on which promoter sequences are likely to contribute to high levels of gene expression, and which **are not**.